Sinux1/CTF/umdctf2021/jay1/README.md

 I first knocked the outer brackets (and a left over new line) off the string, split it at ", ", then created a new list of integers with pythons mapping function.

-*EDIT*  I just learned about `literal_eval()` when attempting jay2... use that to turn the string into a python array instead of what I did here.
+*EDIT*  I just learned about `literal_eval()` when attempting jay2... use that to turn the string into a python list instead of what I did here.

 An algorithm for Max sub array is easy to find online, so I found one that had linear time and modified it to return a thruple.
 Sending a message back to the server consisting of the correct values gave me a flag.